ghastlymirror/ghastlyastro/src/pages/disclaimer/disclaimer.md

 ## Site Revenue
 I run this blog for free mostly, but readers are free to donate through Kofi.
-Some posts have affiliated links, which will always be disclosed if they are present.
+Some posts may have affiliated links, which will always be disclosed if they are present.

 ## Comment Policy
 This site has a comment section to allow visitors to share feedback and welcomes a variety of views, however I reserve the right to remove any innapropriate comments.